Lynne Leach: Assembly terms

 In 1996, Leach was elected to the State Assembly when Richard Rainey left his seat to make a successful run for the State Senate.
 She was reelected in 1998 and 2000 by commanding margins.

 While serving in the Assembly in Sacramento, Leach's top priorities were to make California more business-friendly; return the state's schools to their top status, address the transportation challenges of the Bay Area and provide some relief on taxes.

 Leach served as Chair of the Assembly Republican Caucus in her first term and as Vice Chair of the Assembly Education Committee in her second and third terms.
 Other Committee assignments were: Transportation, Insurance, Business and Professions, Jobs and Economic Development, Aging and Long Term Care, Joint Legislative Audit and the Master Plan for California Education (Kindergarten through Higher Education).

 Republican Party activism

-From 1988 to 1996, Lynne was actively involved in the Contra Costa County Republican Party, and she served as its chairwoman from 1991-1995.
+From 1988 to 1996, Lynne was actively involved in the Contra Costa County Republican Party, and she served as its chairwoman from 1991 to 1995.
 During her tenure, she introduced the successful Bootcamp (an annual candidate training program) and the R.E.V.O.L.T.
 (Republicans educating voters on lower taxes) Committee.